Introduction

 Automate Repetitive Work

-The more repetitive a task, the greater the potential return.
+The more repeat a task is, the higher the return.

 Integrate Systems